GenAI-Logic/genai-logic/README-TerraMaster.md

 ![install-setup](webgenai/images/terra-master-desktop-with-docker-manager.png)

 It is recommended to have a DNS name associated to your TNAS (TerraMaster network attached storage) device.
-To do this, you can edit your `/etc/hosts` file adding the actual IP address for your TNAS.
+To do this, you can edit your `/etc/hosts` file adding the IP address for your TNAS.

 ```bash
 ...